Gallium(III) iodide

 Gallium(III) iodide is the inorganic compound with the formula GaI_{3}.
 A yellow hygroscopic solid, it is the most common iodide of gallium.
 In the chemical vapor transport method of growing crystals of gallium arsenide uses iodine as the transport agent.
 In the solid state, it exists as the dimer Ga_{2}I_{6}, with a diborane structure.
 When vaporized, its forms GaI_{3} molecules of D_{3h} symmetry where the Ga–I distance is 2.458 Angstroms.

 Gallium triiodide can be reduced with gallium metal to give a green-colored gallium(I) iodide.
 The nature of this species is unclear, but it is useful for the preparation of gallium(I) and gallium(II) compounds.

+Gallium triiodide is a lewis acid, readily reacting with iodides to form the [GaI₄]⁻ anion.

+Gallium triiodide needs to be prepared under anhydrous conditions because it reacts with water to form gallium hydroxide and hydrogen iodide: